Armie Hammer: 2016–2021: Career progression

 In 2018, Hammer co-starred in Boots Riley's dark comedy Sorry to Bother You alongside Lakeith Stanfield, Steven Yeun, and Tessa Thompson.
 Film Journal International critic Tomris Laffly described Hammer's character, Steve Lift, as an "irresistibly funny" and "coke-snorting, abominable villain".
-The film premiered at the Sundance Film Festival on January 20.
-The film won the 2019 National Board of Review's Top Ten Independent Films award and also won Best Screenplay and Best First Feature at the 2019 Independent Spirit Awards.
+The film premiered at the 2018 Sundance Film Festival on January 20.
+It won the 2019 National Board of Review's Top Ten Independent Films award and won Independent Spirit Award for Best First Feature, while also nominated for Best Screenplay, at the 34th Independent Spirit Awards.
 He then appeared as David in the thriller Hotel Mumbai, about the 2008 Mumbai attacks.
-The film premiered at the Toronto International Film Festival on September 7, 2018.
+The film premiered at the 2018 Toronto International Film Festival on September 7, 2018.
 In the same year, Hammer starred alongside Felicity Jones, playing taxation law expert Martin D. Ginsburg, the spouse of Supreme Court Justice Ruth Bader Ginsburg, in On the Basis of Sex, a biographical legal drama film based on the life and early cases of Ginsburg, directed by Mimi Leder.
 It premiered at the AFI Fest on November 8, 2018.
 In June 2018, Hammer led as Drew in Straight White Men at Second Stage Theater on Broadway.
 For his notable film works from 2017 to 2018, Hammer was awarded "Outstanding Achievement in Cinema" by The SCAD Savannah Film Festival.

-In 2019, Hammer starred in Babak Anvari's psychological horror film Wounds along with Dakota Johnson.
-It premiered at the Sundance Film Festival on January 26.
-In 2020, he starred as Maxim de Winter in an adaptation of Daphne du Maurier's Gothic romance Rebecca, directed by Ben Wheatley and co-starring Lily James; and in 2021, he appeared with Gary Oldman and Evangeline Lilly in the opioid crisis thriller Crisis.
+In 2019, Hammer starred in Babak Anvari's psychological horror film Wounds alongside Dakota Johnson.
+It premiered at the 2019 Sundance Film Festival on January 26.
+In 2020, he starred as Maxim de Winter in an adaptation of Daphne du Maurier's Gothic romance novel Rebecca, again directed by Wheatley and co-starring Lily James; and in 2021, he appeared with Gary Oldman and Evangeline Lilly in the opioid crisis thriller Crisis.
+Hammer was also part of an ensemble cast in director Kenneth Branagh's adaptation of Agatha Christie's Death on the Nile.
+While filmed in 2019, it was released only in 2022 due to the COVID-19 pandemic.